-8.57 All taxes should be recorded on an accrual basis in the System, that is, when the activities, transactions or other events occur that create the liabilities to pay taxes.
+- All taxes should be recorded on an accrual basis in the SNA, that is, when the activities, transactions or other events occur that create the liabilities to pay taxes.
 However, some economic activities, transactions or events, which under tax legislation ought to impose on the units concerned the obligation to pay taxes, permanently escape the attention of the tax authorities.
 It would be unrealistic to assume that such activities, transactions or events give rise to financial assets or liabilities in the form of payables and receivables.
-For this reason the amounts of taxes to be recorded in the System are determined by the amounts due for payment only when evidenced by tax assessments, declarations or other instruments, such as sales invoices or customs declarations, that create liabilities in the form of clear obligations to pay on the part of taxpayers.
-(In assessing the amount of tax accruing, care must be taken not to include tax unlikely ever to be collected.)
+For this reason the amounts of taxes to be recorded in the SNA are determined by the amounts due for payment only when evidenced by tax assessments, declarations or other instruments, such as sales invoices or customs declarations, that create liabilities in the form of clear obligations to pay on the part of taxpayers.
+(In determining the amount of tax accruing, care must be taken not to include tax unlikely ever to be collected.)
 Nevertheless, in accordance with the accrual principle, the times at which the taxes should be recorded are the times at which the tax liabilities arise.
 For example, a tax on the sale, transfer or use of output should be recorded when that sale, transfer or use took place, which is not necessarily the same time as that at which the tax authorities were notified, at which a tax demand was issued, at which the tax was due to be paid or the payment was actually made.
-Some flexibility is permitted, however, as regards the time of recording of income taxes deducted at source (see paragraph 8.60).
+Some flexibility is permitted, however, as regards the time of recording of income taxes deducted at source (see paragraph 8.61).9.63]. - 9.579.60 Government may establish tax amnesty programmes.
+Two broad types of such programmes can be distinguished: (i) amnesties to speed up, or encourage, payment of taxes which have been accrued but are unpaid (i.e., relating to already disclosed transactions, events, and/or assets); and (ii) amnesties to capture revenue from economic activities and/or assets that have previously escaped the attention of the tax authorities (i.e., relating to previously undisclosed transactions, events, and/or assets).
+The time of recording and measurement of revenue arising from tax amnesties will depend on the exact nature of the amnesty granted and whether the revenue has been previously accrued.
+However, in accordance with the accrual principle, if a tax amnesty establishes tax obligations for previously undisclosed transactions, events or assets, then the tax revenue should be recorded when the tax obligation is established and not to a period prior to the tax amnesty.

-8.58 In some countries, and for some taxes, the amounts of taxes eventually paid may diverge substantially and systematically from the amounts due to be paid to the extent that not all of the latter can be effectively construed as constituting financial liabilities as these are understood within the System.
-In such cases, it may be preferable for analytic and policy purposes to ignore unpaid tax liabilities and confine the measurement of taxes within the System to those actually paid.
+9.589.61 In some countries, and for some taxes, the amounts of taxes eventually paid may diverge substantially and systematically from the amounts due to be paid to the extent that not all of the latter can be effectively construed as constituting financial liabilities as these are understood within the SNA.
+In such cases, it may be preferable for analytic and policy purposes to ignore unpaid tax liabilities and confine the measurement of taxes within the SNA to those actually paid.
 Nevertheless, the taxes actually paid should still be recorded on an accrual basis at the times at which the events took place that gave rise to the liabilities.